robinrendle/robinrendle.com/_essays/new-web-typography.markdown

     </figure>
 </div>

 Tschichold once saw frailty in a design system as being the visual references it made to a particular time and culture where certain graphic elements had been so overused that they became clichés.
-But it wasn’t until many years later that, as Jan, he would become “the most severe critic of the young Tschichold.”[^27]
+It wasn’t until many years later that, as Jan, he would become “the most severe critic of the young Tschichold.”[^27]

-The elderly Tschichold was a little too severe when looking back at the work of Iwan and Johannes however, since the New Typography, as a movement and as a manifesto, is still important for many reasons.
+The elderly Jan Tschichold was a little too severe when looking back at the work of Iwan and Johannes however, since the New Typography, as a movement and as a manifesto, is still important for many reasons.
 The first and foremost is that designers, even today, are always on the lookout for typographic laws and principles to guide them.

 Like Tschichold, for a time I believed that we could very easily define what good typography is.
 For instance, we could say that good typography is surprising and charming.[^28] Or we could be more verbose and say that good typography is a well documented technical and graphic system.
 Subsequently, it’s said by many designers that a legible paragraph of text should have a measure, or width from one side to the other, of roughly 75 characters.
 But what happens in scenarios when that’s entirely impossible?
 What do we do then?
 How on earth can small devices be capable of good typography if the classical rules of typography no longer apply?